-- If the patient is not well known to you, ensure her or his identity has been verified; for example, by requesting two or three pieces of identification (e.g. health card, driver's licence, birth certificate); - Verify the presenting complaint and observe for aberrant drug-related behaviour; - Screen for current and past alcohol and drug (prescription, non-prescription, illicit) use; - Consider using screening tools (refer to Appendix 1); - Consider whether the patient may be misusing, abusing and/or diverting opioids if she/he: - Requests a specific drug by name and/or states that alternatives are either not effective or is "allergic" to them; and/or - Refuses appropriate confirmatory tests (e.g. x-rays, etc.); - Ask to speak with the patient's physician and/or pharmacist.
-Alberta dentists can request a patient Triplicate Prescription Program profile by calling 780-969-4939, toll free (in Alberta) 1-800-561-3899 extension 4939 or e-mail tppinfo@cpsa.ab.ca; and - Ask the patient if she/he has received any opioids in the last 30 days from another practitioner and look for any signs of evasiveness.
+- If the patient is not well known to you, ensure her or his identity has been verified; for example, by requesting two or three pieces of identification (e.g. health card, driver's licence, birth certificate) - Verify the presenting complaint and observe for aberrant drug-related behaviour - Screen for current and past alcohol and drug (prescription, non-prescription, illicit) use - Consider using screening tools (refer to Appendix 1) - Consider whether the patient may be misusing, abusing and/or diverting opioids if they: - Requests a specific drug by name and/or states that alternatives are either not effective or is "allergic" to them - Refuses appropriate confirmatory tests (e.g. x-rays, etc.) - Ask to speak with the patient's physician and/or pharmacist.
+Alberta dentists can request a patient Tracked Prescription Program (TPP) profile by calling 780-969-4939, toll free (in Alberta) 1-800-561-3899 extension 4939 or email TPP.Info@cpsa.ab.ca - Ask the patient if they have received any opioids in the last 30 days from another practitioner and look for any signs of evasiveness

-Managing the High Risk Patient
+Managing the High-Risk Patient